NMTHydro/Recharge/docs/etrm_model.rst

 -----------------------------------------------------
 See :meth:`recharge.etrm_processes.Processes._do_soil_ksat_adjustment`

-The only large-scale soil hydraulic conductivity product that covers the entire state of New Mexico (and the US) is derived from the STATSGO and SSURGO soils databases.
+The only large-scale soil hydraulic conductivity (Ksat) product that covers the entire state of New Mexico (and the US) is derived from the STATSGO and SSURGO soils databases:

 This project has made use of two important soil databases compiled and released by the NRCS, the Digital General Soil Map of the United States (STATSGO2) and the Soil Survey Geographic Database